greenthings/greenthings/README.md

 # Hello Guys!!🌟  i am Greenthings🍀
 ## I hope you are doing great!!🤩️

-I am looking for what i love, these days i found a few things.
+I am looking for what I love, these days found a few things.

-- Programming📱 (These days, iOS)
+- Programming📱 (These days, iOS) - 2021
 - Art 🖼
 - Greens 🥬